David C. Turnley

-David Carl Turnley (born June 22, 1955) is an American photographer, winner of the Pulitzer Prize, two World Press Photos of the Year, and the Robert Capa Award for Courage.
+David Carl Turnley (born June 22, 1955) is an American and French photographer, winner of the Pulitzer Prize, two World Press Photos of the Year, and the Robert Capa Award for Courage.

 His twin brother Peter Turnley is also a photographer.

 Life and career

 David and Peter Turnley were born June 22, 1955, born to William Loyd Turnley and Elizabeth Ann Turnley (née Protsman) in Fort Wayne, Indiana.
 David Turnley studied French literature at the University of Michigan, where he earned a B.A. in 1977.
 A fluent speaker of French and Spanish, he also has studied at the Sorbonne and Harvard University.

 Turnley won the 1990 Pulitzer Prize for photography for images of the political uprisings in China and Eastern Europe, the World Press Photo Picture of the Year in 1988 for a photo taken in Leninakan after the devastating Spitak earthquake and again in 1991 for a picture of a U.S. Sergeant mourning the death of a fellow soldier during the Gulf War, as well as the Overseas Press Club Robert Capa Gold Medal.
 He has been a runner-up for the Pulitzer Prize in photography four times.